aaalexandriaaa/react-presentation/README.md

-# react-jwt-template
+# React Demonstration

-This is a template for a full-stack MERN application with built in user authentication utilizing JWT.
+This is a demonstration of the power of building a website in react.